VerzatileDev/University.217_TeachingMaterials/Session 1/README.md

 When you have submitted them, the repository (and it's files) should now be on your PC.

-At the moment, it should only be the README file.
+At the moment, it should contain only the the README and gitignore files.

 <p align="center">
 <img src="https://github.coventry.ac.uk/217CR-2021/Teaching-Material/blob/master/Session%201/Readme%20Pictures/Cloned.PNG">